-After the evaluation, your Smile approved dentist or periodontist will make treatment recommendations.
+After the evaluation, your smile.com.au approved dentist or periodontist will make treatment recommendations.
 Treatment for gum disease varies depending on how severe the disease is.

 The purpose of gum disease treatment is to control the existing infection and to halt the development of the disease.
 While correct oral hygiene and healthy eating are home care options, the only way to cure gum disease is to see a professional dentist.
-A dentist can treat the bacteria and restore supportive tissues in the case of more serious damage.
+Your smile.com.au approved dentist can treat the bacteria and restore supportive tissues in the case of more serious damage.

 If your dentist concludes that there is some bone loss or that your gums are receding, the common treatment is a rigorous deep cleaning, non-surgical method known as scaling and root planing (SRP).

 Scaling involves scraping the plaque and tartar away from below and above the gum line.
 Root planing smooths uneven spots on the tooth root where bacteria accumulates.
 This smooth and clean surface assists the gums in reattaching to the teeth.

 This treatment consists of scraping away unhealthy gum tissue from the infected area and then allowing it to heal.